hdemos/hdemos/README.md

 - 🔭 I’m currently working on a platform to connect & promote underrepresented people in STEAM fields ( Twitter: @discovHERStory).
 - 🌱 I’m currently learning React & Redux.
 - 👯 I’m looking to collaborate on any projects related to music or helping women/BIPOC.
-- 💬 Ask me about anything tech related, my spotify single, my pup Nala, yoga :yoga: or animal crossing (and other games).
+- 💬 Ask me about anything tech related, my spotify single, my pup Nala :dog:, yoga  or animal crossing (and other games).
 - 📫 How to reach me: Twitter @haleydemos IG @codingwithoutgluten
 - ⚡ Fun fact: I have a single on spotify that I wrote, sang and mixed (with the help of my other half Bhloom).

+#### Recent Articles on Dev.to and Medium
 <!-- BLOG-POST-LIST:START --><!-- BLOG-POST-LIST:END -->